 You’ll also want to consider how old the building of your apartment is, as well as how far your new residence will be from your workplace.
 Commuting to work in San Francisco can take up to 1.5 hours a day.

 Remember to bring an employment letter that shows your job title and salary, as most landlords want proof of your financial capability.
-Ask the landlord if he or she uses Yardi, Intellirent, or First Advantage -- these are all companies that accept an international credit history from selected Nova Credit-enabled countries like Australia, Canada, India, Mexico and the UK to reduce the upfront costs of your move.
+Ask the landlord if he or she uses Yardi, Intellirent, or First Advantage -- these are all companies that accept foreign credit history from selected Nova Credit-enabled countries like Australia, Canada, India, Mexico and the UK to reduce the upfront costs of your move.
 If you need a guarantor, you can opt for services like The Guarantors, which will guarantee your rent payments for a fee.

 Before settling on an apartment, clarify what utilities and amenities your rent covers, such as parking, cable, Internet and telephone bills.
 Your landlord may also ask for a refundable security deposit.
 Security deposits can’t amount to more than two months’ rent (for unfurnished units) or three months’ rent (for furnished units).